[LUM#15] Research major soils

-In Africa, 45% of land is said to be "degraded".
-A process of desertification, the result of pressure and exacerbated by climate change, is undermining the continent's future and threatens the food security of its populations.
+In Africa, 45% of land is considered "degraded."
+A process of desertification, resulting of human pressure and exacerbated by climate change, which is undermining the future of the continent and threatens the food security of its populations.

 From soil to climate

-Why is Africa so hard hit ?
-Generally speaking, it's the result of overexploitation or misuse of the soil", explains the researcher, who is also Chairman of the French Scientific Committee on Desertification.
-Overexploitation is not measured in terms of quintals of production, but in terms of the ratio between production and the natural potential of the soil.
-In fact, when land is cultivated, some of its chemical constituents (nitrogen, potassium, etc.) are extracted from the soil by the plants, leading to a drop in fertility that is all the greater in fragile soils.
-Another deleterious effect of poor soil use is the removal of carbon from the soil, "which is then released into the atmosphere, thereby contributing to global warming", stresses Jean-Luc Chotte.
+How can we explain why Africa is so severely affected?
+"Generally, it is the result of overexploitation or misuse of the soil," explains the researcher, who is also president of the French Scientific Committee on Desertification.
+Over-exploitation is not measured in quintals of production but in the ratio between production and the natural potential of the soil.
+When land is cultivated, some of its chemical constituents (nitrogen, potassium, etc.) are extracted from the soil by plants, leading to a decline in fertility that is all the more pronounced in fragile soils.
+Another harmful effect of this misuse of soil is the release of carbon stored in the soil "into the atmosphere, contributing to global warming," emphasizes Jean-Luc Chotte.

 150 million people affected in the Sahel